-A withdrawal counter will be available in Fall 2017 on your DegreeWorks degree audit on Gulfline.
+A withdrawal counter is available on your DegreeWorks degree audit on Gulfline.

 Please see the FAQs on this topic below.
-Additional information may be found in 2017-18 Academic Catalog.
+Additional information may be found in the Academic Catalog.

 Do I need to Appeal for Withdrawal with Extenuating Circumstances?Toggle More Info